simeononsecurity/simeononsecurity.ch/content/articles/decoding-network-designs_-types-and-topologies-explained/index.en.md

 In a star design, the central hub plays a crucial role in the network's operation.
 It manages the flow of data between devices, ensuring efficient communication and coordination.
 The hub also provides a centralized point for network administration and troubleshooting.

 A star design offers several advantages.
 First, it provides a high level of reliability and fault tolerance.
-If one device fails, it does not affect the operation of other devices in the network.
+If one device fails, it doesn't affect the operation of other devices in the network.
 Second, it allows for easy scalability and expansion.
 New devices can be added to the network by simply connecting them to the central hub.
 Finally, a star design simplifies network management and troubleshooting, as the hub serves as a single point of control.

 However, a star design also has some limitations.
 It requires more cabling compared to other network designs, as each device needs a separate link to the central hub.
 This can increase the cost and complexity of the network infrastructure.
-Additionally, the central hub can become a single point of failure.
+Also, the central hub can become a single point of failure.
 If the hub fails, the entire network may be affected.

 Overall, a star design is a popular choice for small to medium-sized networks.
 Its centralized structure and ease of management make it [suitable for various applications](https://www.studyforfe.com/blog/computer-networks/), including computer networks in FE Electrical.